 - Walking access to shopping, fine dining, gourmet groceries, and more.

-Learn more about a sophisticated lifestyle at 305 West End Assisted Living by requesting a complimentary brochure today.
+Learn more about the sophisticated living options at 305 West End Assisted Living by requesting a complimentary brochure.